Best Betting Michigan

 Methodology

-We conducted a survey in May 2024 of 2,000 people from Midwestern states to ask about how polite they perceived people in their cities to be.
+For this study, we conducted a survey in May 2024 of 2,000 people from Midwestern states to ask about how polite they perceived people in their cities to be.
 The participants had a median age of 38; 59% were female, 38% were male, and 3% identified as non-binary.

 Fair Use